Contributor: Suzanne Riordan. Lesson ID: 13152

 George Armstrong Custer was a hero of the Civil War.
 He won fame by taking his position in front of the troops and leading them forward.

-With his great ability to lead and inspire men to fight with him, he was named a Brigadier General at the incredibly young age of 23 years old.
+With his great ability to lead and inspire men to fight with him, he was named a Brigadier General at the incredibly young age of 23.

 On the frontier, the soldiers didn't admire Custer as the Civil War troops had.
 He was extremely strict with them but broke the rules himself.
 He shot deserters without a trial and left comrades behind without searching for them.

-At Little Bighorn, he made a few very costly mistakes.
-He underestimated the number of Native warriors, he split his troops up, and he left the main attacking force without a backup because he just had to chase a group of Natives that he couldn't let "get away."
+At Little Bighorn, he made a few costly mistakes.
+He underestimated the number of Native warriors, split his troops up, and left the main attacking force without a backup because he just had to chase a group of Natives that he couldn't let get away.

 Custer's Troops